yuchen-sh/mmWave-WLAN-802.11ad/README.md

 ## Introduction:
 This is a repository for the development of the 60 GHz mmWave wireless LAN (IEEE 802.11ad/ay) in network simulator ns-3.
-This repository is based on [Wigig Tools] (https://github.com/wigig-tools/wigig-module).
+This repository is based on [Wigig Tools](https://github.com/wigig-tools/wigig-module).

 ## Features:
 In addition to IEEE 802.11ad/ay features as in original Wigig module, this version supports the following new features: